ElazarK/content-docs/playbooks/Arcsight_Get_events_related_to_the_Case.md

+---
+id: arcsight-get-events-related-to-the-case
+title: Arcsight Get Events Related to the Case
+---

 Gets the case's Arcsight `ResourceID` from the `FetchID` field, or the "ID" label.
 If neither are there, it will ask the user for the ID.

 Uses the resource ID to get full data for the case, the correlated/aggregate events underneath it, and all base events underneath them.